mightysabean/cv-templating/docs/tutorial.md

       - ["html/flat_en_resources", "css"]
 ```

 You must put in this first section, **config**,  information related to the generation, from where the program can find anything else (*base_dir*), where you want the output (*output_dir*), which template want to use (*template_file*), what kind of template is it (*type*), which is the template base directory (*template_base_dir*), and the output file name (*output_filename*).
 You can not change the name of these variables in the section **config**.
-You can not change also the name of the three main sections (config, doc and data).
-The content and name of the variables inside the other two section (doc and data) is up to you.
-You can see in the examples and this tutorial how easy is to map variables in data files with the variables in the template files.
+You can not also change the name of the three sections (config, doc and data).
+The content and name of the variables inside the other two section (doc and data) are up to you.
+You can see how easy is to map variables in data files with the variables in the template files in the examples, and in this tutorial.

-The program appends the date to the content of the *output_filename* variable when the output is generated. *base_dir* refers to the directory from where the rest of the information in the config file is reachable, *template_base_dir* refers to the directory from which *jinja* can infers the position of other templates when *extends* (if you use hereditance in your templates) will be used.
+The program appends the date to the content of the *output_filename* variable when the output is generated. *base_dir* refers to the directory from where the rest of the information in the config file is reachable, *template_base_dir* relates to the directory from which *Jinja* can infer the position of other templates when *extends* (if you use heritance in your templates) will be employed.

 ### doc section

-The **doc** section is intended to be used for information related with the configuration of the document itself.
-For instance, to especify the paper size, orientation, title, keywords, etc. that you could easely change from one type of CV to other (just copy your config.yaml file and change the values).
+The **doc** section is intended to be used for information related to the configuration of the document itself.
+For instance, to specify the paper size, orientation, title, keywords, etc. that you could easily change from one type of CV to other (just copy your config.yaml file and change the values).

 This is the **doc** section content of the same config file used before: